Skip to main content

 Is AK or KK better?

-A-K is only good for in case another Ace drops post-flop, and if suited, the hand can score you a Royal Flush.
-Otherwise, K-K is better since it’s already a made hand and has a chance to either score you a Four of a Kind, Full House, Three of a Kind, Two Pairs or Pair.
+A-K is only good in case another Ace drops post-flop.
+If suited, the hand can score you a Royal Flush.
+Otherwise, K-K is better since it’s already a made hand and has a chance to score you a Four of a Kind, Full House, Three of a Kind, Two Pairs, or Pair.

 How do you calculate the probability of winning a poker hand?